-If you are using a computer as a UPnP server for playing your music files via your radio, you may not wish to keep that computer operating when you are not listening via your radio.
-If your computer is suitably configured, it can either shut down, or enter a stand-by or hibernation state when it is not being used.
+If you use a computer as a UPnP server for playing your music files via your radio, you may not wish to keep that computer running when you are not using the radio.
+If your computer is suitably configured, it can either shut down, or enter a standby or hibernation state when it is not being used.